FAQ - Frequently Asked Questions

 • “Original Pippi” – the original manuscript rejected by Bonniers in 1944

-• 15 picture books including text from previously published chapter-books (as of 2009)
+• Picture books including text from previously published chapter-books

 • Three collections of plays (several of which have also been published in booklet form)